undp/undp-national-carbon-registry/README.md

 We kindly ask users to inform us of your usage by contacting digital4planet@undp.org, as this helps us track the tool’s impact and guide future improvements.

 Under AGPL-3.0, any modifications to the code must be made publicly available by creating a new branch on GitHub.
 The software cannot be relicensed under more restrictive terms without adhering to the AGPL-3.0 guidelines.
+Developers may anonymyse or remove any sensitive or identifiable data (customisations) before resubmitting code.

 <a name="changelog"></a>
 ## Changelog
-CURRENTLY UNDER CONSTRUCTION.
-NEW RELEASE PLANNED FOR APRIL 2025.
 [Learn about the latest improvements.](./CHANGES.md)

 <a name="userflow"></a>